henry2004y/VisAnaJulia/docs/src/man/trace.md

       2. During the intermediate steps of each RK4 step, if the position is updated to outside the current brick, interrupt the integration and locate a new brick at the intermediate position.

 3. The set of streamline positions are stored in the `Streamlines` object.

+### VTK Implementation

+In the VTK library, there is a class called `vtkPointLocator`.
+It is a spatial search object to quickly locate points in 3D. `vtkPointLocator` works by dividing a specified region of space into a regular array of "rectangular" buckets, and then keeping a list of points that lie in each bucket.
+Typical operation involves giving a position in 3D and finding the closest point.
+It supports both nodal data and cell data.

+`vtkPointLocator` has two distinct methods of interaction.
+In the first method, you supply it with a dataset, and it operates on the points in the dataset.
+In the second method, you supply it with an array of points, and the object operates on the array.

+!!! note
+    Many other types of spatial locators have been developed such as octrees and kd-trees.
+These are often more efficient for the operations described here.

 ## Particle Tracing